microsoft/MixedReality-SpectatorView/samples/README.md

 2. Using your favorite Git management tool, pull latest version of the code.
 3. Run /tools/scripts/ResetSamples.bat to get to a clean state of the Samples folder with appropriate configuration.

+> In the future, you can update to latest by invoking `git pull --recurse-submodules`.

 ## Contents

 This repository currently has the following samples: